-Dr. Saberi is an Associate Professor in the School of Civil and Environmental Engineering at University of New South Wales (UNSW), Sydney, Australia.
+Dr. Saberi is an Associate Professor in the School of Civil and Environmental Engineering at the University of New South Wales (UNSW), Sydney, Australia.
 Prior to joining UNSW, he was an academic at Monash University, Melbourne from 2014 to 2018.
-He holds a PhD degree in transportation systems analysis and planning from Northwestern University, USA.
-He also has a Master's and a Bachelor degree in Civil Engineering.
+He holds a PhD degree in Transportation Systems Analysis and Planning from Northwestern University, USA.
+He also has a Master's degree in Transportation Engineering from Portland State University, USA and a Bachelor's degree in Civil Engineering from Ferdowsi University of Mashhad, IRAN.
 He is leading the CityX research lab as part of the Research Centre for Integrated Transport Innovation (rCITI) which focuses on scientific understanding of cities through modelling, simulation, data analytics, and visualisation.
-His research interests and experience cover a range of transportation areas including traffic flow theory & characteristics, large-scale transportation network modelling, complex networks, pedestrian crowd dynamics and simulation, and urban data analytics & visualisation.
+His research interests and experience cover a range of transportation engineering areas including traffic flow theory & characteristics, large-scale transportation network modelling, complex networks, pedestrian crowd dynamics and simulation, and urban data analytics & visualisation.

 Australian Research Council (ARC) Discovery Grant DP220102382 (2022-2025) Rethinking walking infrastructure: AI-assisted footpath network modelling